gansm/finalcut/README.md

 # Library for creating terminal applications with text-based widgets

-FINAL CUT is a powerful and lightweight C++ library for creating [terminal-based applications](https://en.wikipedia.org/wiki/Text-based_user_interface) with numerous text-based widgets.
+FINAL CUT is a powerful and lightweight C++ library for creating [terminal-based applications (TUI)](https://en.wikipedia.org/wiki/Text-based_user_interface) with numerous text-based widgets.
 FINAL CUT is designed for simplicity and does not require the functionality of external libraries (such as [ncurses](https://invisible-island.net/ncurses/ncurses.html) or [termbox](https://code.google.com/archive/p/termbox/)) but still offers full [mouse](doc/mouse-control.md#title-bar-actions-on-mouse-clicks) support, Unicode compatibility, and versatile widget functions.

 It provides [UTF-8](https://en.wikipedia.org/wiki/UTF-8) character encoding, [full-width character](https://en.wikipedia.org/wiki/Halfwidth_and_fullwidth_forms) support, and the ability to display [combined Unicode characters](https://en.wikipedia.org/wiki/Combining_character).
-The library helps the developer to create an easy-to-use text console application and allows handling multiple text windows on the screen.
+The library allows developers to create user-friendly text console applications that manage multiple text windows on the screen using their own windowing system.

 The design of FINAL CUT's C++ class structure was inspired by the Qt framework.
 It provides a variety of common controls, including dialog boxes, push buttons, check boxes, radio buttons, input lines, list boxes, and status bars.